risd/dev-setup/README.md

 ### Sublime Text
 https://www.sublimetext.com/

-The settings and snippets for how I've set both those text editors up can be found here https://github.com/risd/snippets

 ### Snippets
 The folders in this repo contain snippets and settings for the 2 text editors we use.